By: Jaime W. Mejía (Translated by Jessica Schwartzman)

 Everything that was single becomes plural: BOTH, ALL.

-We don’t know when the butterflies in the stomach begin to die, the flowers wilt, the loving calls fade away, dates stop happening, and sharing becomes unbearable.
+We don’t know when the butterflies in the stomach began to diminish, the flower to wilt, the loving calls to fade away, “date nights” stopped happening and sharing became unbearable.

 Worse, the discontent envelops both people, and there are frequent arguments.
 Extenuating circumstances like alcohol, anger, frustration, difficulty, and resentment, make an impact, too.

-Suddenly, someone screams and a hand lands with fury on a loved one’s face, whom, before an altar, we swore to care for and love heart and soul.
+Suddenly, someone screams and a hand lands with fury on a loved one’s face.
+A face which, at the altar, we swore to care for and to love with all our heart and soul.

 And it’s not just the woman in this story who is harmed.
 The children always pay the price, because they know the violence is bad, harmful, and cruel.